 The development of agricultural digitization can effectively improve agricultural productivity, reduce production costs, and enhance product quality and benefits.
 Key areas of focus include the vigorous development of agricultural IoT, agricultural big data platforms, intelligent horticulture and farming digital facilities; the promotion of intelligent precision operation machinery; the cultivation of new digital agricultural production and operation entities; the improvement of network management and service systems; the innovation of agricultural product marketing models; and strengthening top-level design, improving regulations and policies, and creating a favorable ecological environment.
-The agricultural digital economy can promote the technological upgrade and green development of traditional agricultural digital economy studied in this paper refers to a new form of agriculture that integrates digital economy, resulting from the empowerment of traditional agriculture by big data, the Internet of Things (IoT), and intelligent equipment.
+The agricultural digital economy can promote the technological upgrade and green development of traditional agriculture and is of great significance for ensuring national food security and enhancing agricultural competitiveness.
+The agricultural digital economy studied in this paper refers to a new form of agriculture that integrates digital economy, resulting from the empowerment of traditional agriculture by big data, the Internet of Things (IoT), and intelligent equipment.
 Therefore, in subsequent evaluations of agricultural digital economy, more attention will be paid to the digital infrastructure development in rural areas.

 2.2.
-The Connotation of Agricultural Carbon Emissions
+The connotation of agricultural carbon emissions

 In this paper, agricultural carbon emissions refer to the carbon-containing gas emissions generated during agricultural production and its related activities, primarily including carbon dioxide (CO2) and methane (CH4).
 Specifically, CO2 emissions mainly come from energy consumption in agricultural mechanization operations and indirect emissions during fertilization processes; methane emissions are primarily derived from the reduction process in rice fields and the digestion process in livestock; additionally, other carbon oxide emissions are mainly related to the growth and transportation processes of crops.
 Agricultural carbon emissions are influenced by a variety of factors, including the intensity of agricultural activities (such as crop varieties, fertilizer usage, irrigation methods, livestock density, etc.) and natural conditions (such as soil characteristics, climate conditions, etc.).
 Due to the differences in agricultural production methods across countries and regions, agricultural carbon emission characteristics also vary.
 This paper estimates emissions based on the actual crop planting situation in Henan Province, using the emission factor method.
 Specifically, the carbon emissions from major crops such as wheat, corn, and rice, as well as the carbon emissions from the input of agricultural production factors (such as fertilizers, pesticides, energy, etc.), are quantified.
-(The composition of this paper's core concepts as shown in Fig.1)
+(The composition of this paper's core concepts as shown in Figure 1)